 Director – BA(Hons), Dip.Arch, Dip.PP, ARB, RIBA

 Pedro is passionate about the creative process of crafting buildings and the subtleties of designing for people, places, and communities.
-In 2020, he was appointed as one of 15 panel members for the Mayor of London’s Diversity in the Public Realm Commission.
-His lived experience, as a second generation migrant of Black-Colombian dual heritage, allows him to engage with often hard to reach ethnic groups in a meaningful and collaborative way.
-He is a member of RIBA Architects for Change, as well as a trustee for Carnaval del Pueblo, a charity that serves to increase awareness of Latin American culture.
-He combines practice with teaching, as Associate Professor at the Bartlett School of Architecture UCL, focusing on narratives around The Global South and Latin American diaspora communities in London.
+In 2021, he was appointed as one of 15 panel members for the Mayor of London’s Diversity in the Public Realm Commission.
+His lived experience, as a first generation migrant of Black-Colombian dual heritage, allows him to engage with often hard to reach ethnic groups in a meaningful and collaborative way.
+He served as a member of RIBA Architects for Change, and is currently a trustee for Carnaval del Pueblo a charity that serves to increase awareness of Latin American culture.
+He combines practice with teaching, as Associate Professor at the Bartlett School of Architecture UCL, focusing on narratives around The Global Majority and Latin American diaspora communities in London.

 Jemima Harold-Sodipo